choria-legacy/marionette-collective/website/simplerpc/clients.md

  * a list for the toc
  {:toc}

-As pointed out in the [SimpleRPCIntroduction] page you can use the _mc-rpc_ CLI to call agents and it will do it's best to print results in a sane way.
+As pointed out in the [SimpleRPCIntroduction] page you can use the _mco rpc_ CLI to call agents and it will do it's best to print results in a sane way.
 When this is not enough you can write your own clients.